DogmaDragon/Stash-Docs/docs/Getting-Started/Setting-Up-Content-Libraries.md

 1. Open your Stash.
 2. Go to `Settings` > `Library` and click `Add Directory`.
-_Note:_ To add different drives or external drives, just change the drive letter or volume in the field.
+3. To change the drive letter/volume, just type it in the field.
 ![Drive location](assets/drive_location.png)
+4. Select the folder containing the content you want to added.
+It will selects the folder and all sub-folders.
-3. Click `Confirm`.
+5. Click `Confirm`.